valyrian24052/Gyan-Setu/README.md

 - Rate responses across teaching dimensions
 - Share your own teaching examples
 - Provide detailed explanations
-- See how your feedback helps improve the AI
+- See how your feedback helps improve the AI through DSPy optimization

 ### Data Quality and Impact
 - High-quality contributions are automatically added to training datasets
+- DSPy efficiently processes small datasets for maximum impact
 - Track how your feedback influences performance
 - Earn recognition for helpful feedback
 - View impact metrics